AlexFreik/hashnode-blog/cl654agkq05ki0ynv3tp6bk3v.md

            volumes:
                - .:/code
       ```
-5. Run `$ docker-compose up` after build is finished.
+5. Run `$ docker-compose up`
 6. Connect to the container via `$ docker exec -it linux-container bash`

 You are ready to go!
 Your code will be in the `/code/` folder.
-You can edit it inside a docker container and
-changes will be seen in the host and vice versa because it is a "shared folder".
+You can edit it inside a docker container and changes will be seen in the host and vice versa because it is a "shared folder".

 After a container has stopped (with `CTRL-C`, for example), you can start it again by repeating 5-6 steps.